santik/twitter-search-cli/README.md

 ### Running the application
 Run the command
 `php index.php searchquery`
 You can use any word as an argument instead of "searchquery".
+IMPORTANT: search is performed not only by username, but also in other fields.
 Result CSV files wil be written in the same directory.